TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettings.rst

 .. note::

-   This example shows how to fill two constants of EXT:felogin via site settings.
+   This example shows how to fill a constant of EXT:felogin via site settings (`styles.content.loginform.pid`) and configures a custom `categoryPid`.

 Accessing Site Settings in Page TSConfig or TypoScript